mfridman/protoc-gen-connectclient-go/README.md

 ### `single_file`

-When set to `true`, the plugin will generate all code into a single file.
+When set to `true`, the plugin will generate all code into a single file instead of splitting it up by service.

 (Not yet implemented)